Who Moved My Cheese?: Summary

-Cautious from past experience, Haw now inspects Cheese Station N daily and explores different parts of the maze regularly to prevent any complacency from setting in.
-After hearing movement in the maze one day, Haw realizes someone is approaching the station.
-Unsure, Haw hopes that it is his friend Hem who has found the way.
+Haw reflects on the lessons he has learned and hopes that Hem will finally let go of his doubts.
+On the wall of Cheese Station N, he writes several lessons that change is inevitable and keeping up with it is the only way to continue having Cheese.
+Cautious from past experience, Haw inspects Cheese Station N daily and explores different parts of the maze regularly to prevent complacency.
+Hearing movement in the maze one day, Haw realizes someone is approaching the station and hopes it is his friend Hem.